 The Card & Offer

 First things first.
 Who can get this card?
-Here are requirements to keep in mind:
+It’s no longer about your 5/24 status and the 48-month rule.
+Here are new requirements for Chase Sapphire products to keep in mind, from Chase’s website:

 Perks & Benefits